Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning

 \section{Introduction}

-The ability to construct internal representations of its operating environment is key for robot autonomy.
+\IEEEPARstart{T}{o} operate autonomously in novel settings, a robot must construct rich internal representations of its environment.
 These representations need to be particularly fine-grained for robotic manipulation, which often requires closely interacting with and avoiding objects.
-These interactions make it necessary for robots to develop an understanding of the geometry within their vicinity.
-Explicit 3D representations of the geometry of the scene are often required for the robust usage of downstream grasping and motion planning algorithms.
+Consider the task of robotic grasping in clutter; a robot needs to avoid unwanted collisions, while also operating in close proximity to one or more objects to make the necessary contact for the grasp.
+State of the art grasp synthesis methods often rely on motion planners to reach grasp poses in clutter~\cite{chen2024springgrasp,de2024task,matak2022planning,martin-arxiv-fpte}, which need accurate 3D geometry for collision checking.
+Thus, a lack of geometric understanding can lead to unwanted collisions causing task failure or worse damage to the robot or environment.
+This is pictured in \Cref{fig:importance-of-geometry}.
+Many grasping and motion planning algorithms require explicit 3D representations of the scene's geometry.
 These representations must be built from observations that are both noisy and, due to occlusion, only contain partial information of the scene.
-In our case, we focus on the problem of building a 3D representation of multi-object scenes from a single RGBD camera image.
+In our case, we focus on the problem of robustly building a 3D representation of multi-object scenes from a single RGBD camera image.

 One approach to this problem is to train a neural network to \textit{predict} the full geometry of an object given a partial view.
 Such approaches are able to use existing mesh datasets to more accurately infer the occluded backside of objects.
 Unfortunately, these approaches also tend to have a number of problems when used on real-world depth cameras.
 The presence of unknown objects, significant occlusion, noisy point clouds, or inaccurate segmentation prevents these methods from being reliably deployed in less-structured environments.